-- Staff are to collect the student if safe to do so.
-If it is deemed not safe to collect and return the student for any reason, staff are to request support from the police to return the student to school. - Once the student is back in the care of the staff, staff are to ask the student how they are feeling, ask if they require any medical assistance or if they wish to talk to someone for further support.
-Staff are to offer the student the opportunity to talk about their reasons for leaving. - The student is to be welcomed back and informed that they were missed and staff were very worried about them. - Staff are to offer the student food and drink. - If the student was due medication during their absence and the time has passed or staff are concerned that the student maybe under the influence of drugs, alcohol or appear to be unwell, staff are to seek immediate advice from either the student's GP, or the Emergency Out of Hours medical services prior to administering any medication.
-These concerns and advice given will need to be recorded in the student file, or schoolbase chronology log.
+- Staff are to collect the learner if safe to do so using the school vehicle.
+If it is deemed unsafe to collect and return the learner for any reason, staff are to request support from the police to return the learner to school. - Once the learner is back in the care of the staff, staff will review with the learner how they are feeling and determine if they require any medical assistance or if they wish to talk to someone for further support.
+Staff will offer the learner the opportunity to talk about their reasons for leaving. - The learner is to be welcomed back and informed that they were missed and staff were very worried about them. - Staff may offer the learner food and drink. - If the learner was due medication during their absence and the time has passed or staff are concerned that the learner may be under the influence of drugs, alcohol or appear to be unwell, staff are to seek immediate advice from either the student's GP, or 111 prior to administering any medication.
+These concerns and advice given will need to be recorded in the student file and MyConcern.

-- Staff are to monitor and observe the student on return from being 'Absent' or 'Missing' to ensure their overall welfare and needs are being met. - Once the student has been returned to the care of the staff, staff are to contact all relevant persons (police, parents, social worker, senior leadership team etc.) to make them aware of the student's return and share any relevant information or concerns.
-It will need to be recorded that all the above (where applicable) have been informed. - The police may visit the student to complete a 'Safe and Well Check'. - Staff are to complete all paperwork (incident report) relating to the student being absent. - Senior Leadership are to monitor the incident reports regularly to identify any patterns to the Absences and put strategies in place to minimise the Absences where possible. - The student's Individual Behaviour Plan and Risk Assessment will need to be reviewed and amended if necessary. - All staff involved during the student's absence are to receive a debrief and will be offered support as necessary. - If any issue was raised regarding the welfare or safety of the student this must be reported immediately to the Senior Leadership Team who will then arrange to contact the Safeguarding Team if necessary.
+- Staff will monitor and observe the learner upon their return from being 'absent' or 'missing' to ensure their overall welfare and needs are being met. - Once the learner has been returned to the care of the staff, staff are to contact all relevant persons (police, parents, social worker, senior leadership team etc.) to make them aware of the learner's return and share any relevant information or concerns.
+It will need to be recorded that all the above (where applicable) have been informed. - The police may visit the learner to complete a 'Safe and Well Check'. - Staff are to complete all paperwork (incident report) relating to the learner being absent. - Senior Leadership will monitor the incident reports regularly to identify any patterns to the absences and liaise with the Behaviour and Welfare team to put strategies in place to minimise the absences where possible. - The learner's Individual Behaviour Plan and Personal Risk Assessment will need to be reviewed and amended if necessary. - All staff involved during the learner's absence are to attend a debrief and will be offered support as necessary. - If any issue was raised regarding the welfare or safety of the learner this must be reported immediately to the safeguarding team where it will be further reviewed.